Volvo Halifax Assembly

-The Volvo Halifax Assembly Plant located in Halifax, Nova Scotia was opened on 11 June 1963 by Prince Bertil.
-It was the second assembly plant Volvo opened outside of Sweden and the third non-domestic auto plant in North America after Fiat and Rolls-Royce.
+The Volvo Halifax Assembly Plant was an automobile manufacturing plant owned by Swedish company Volvo and located in Halifax Regional Municipality, Nova Scotia, Canada.
+It was the second Volvo plant outside of Sweden and the third non-domestic auto plant in North America after Fiat and Rolls-Royce.

+It was operated by Volvo Canada Limited (now Volvo Cars of Canada Corporation) in Toronto, Ontario, and bridged the gap between Volvo of North America (Rockleigh, New Jersey), Volvo headquarters and the flagship Torslanda plant in Gothenburg.

+Operations

+The original plant at Dartmouth was opened on 11 June 1963 by Prince Bertil.
+The premises were leased from Atlantic Sugar Refineries (now Lantic Sugar).
 Volvo decided to open the plant to bypass hefty North American import tariffs on foreign goods and to capitalize on the newly signed Canadian/American Auto Pact.
-The plant was operated by Volvo Canada Limited (now Volvo Cars of Canada Corporation) in Toronto, Ontario, and bridged the gap between Volvo of North America (Rockleigh, New Jersey), Volvo headquarters and the flagship Torslanda plant in Gothenburg.

-Halifax-Dartmouth and Bayer's Lake operations

-The first iteration of the plant was opened in June 1963 in Dartmouth, Nova Scotia.
-The premises were leased from Atlantic Sugar Refineries (now Lantic Sugar).
+The plant was unlike any other assembly plant Volvo was operating at the time.
+This was mainly due to the plant's trademark team system that assembled the entire vehicle at one station, which was extensively used later at Volvo Torslanda Assembly and then Volvo Kalmar Assembly.